AlexRogalskiy/Design-and-Build-a-React-Admin-Dashboard-and-Template/README.md

-# Design-and-Build-a-Full-Stack-React-Admin-Dashboard-and-Template
+# Design and Build a React Admin Dashboard and Template
-Design and Build a Full-Stack React Admin Dashboard and Template, Published by Packt
+Design and Build a React Admin Dashboard and Template, Published by Packt